MaikuB/flutter_local_notifications/README.md

 - `flutter_local_notifications`: code for the cross-platform facing plugin used to display local notifications within Flutter applications
 - `flutter_local_notifications_platform_interface`: the code for the common platform interface

 These can be found in the corresponding directories within the same name.
-Most developers are like here as they are looking to use the `flutter_local_notifications` plugin.
+Most developers are likely here as they are looking to use the `flutter_local_notifications` plugin.
 There is a readme file within each directory with more information.

 ## Issues